TheIconfactory/Tapestry/Documentation/API.md

 ## Configuration

-Each connector plug-in is defined using the following files:
+Each connector is defined using the following files:

   * `plugin-config.json` (Required)
   * `plugin.js` (Required)